egorkhmelev/torus3D-code/README.md

 Torus 3D parametric equation: https://math.stackexchange.com/questions/1352792/how-to-derive-the-3d-equation-of-a-torus
 Torus know discussion: https://forum.processing.org/two/discussion/comment/102748/#Comment_102748

-I will update a different version of the 3D Torus code made in Processing in the future.
+I added a Processing version of creating a Torus based on two vector operations.
+I will be interesting to generate the parametric version of this solution but that will be for another day.
+For the Processing version, instructions on how to run the script is provided when running the sketch.

 END@KF@29JUL2017